nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_CONTINUED.md

 }
 ```

 Notice in this method that we use a new method called `ExecuteNonQuery` where in previous methods we used to call `ExecuteReader`.
 That's because when we were making `SELECT` statements in our SQL we were expecting the database to send data back and we had to read through it.
 Now that we're using a `UPDATE` statement in our SQL command, what we're really telling the database is simply that "We'd like you to execute this SQL code to update a row.
-We I don't expect you to give us anything back, please and thank you".
+We don't expect you to give us anything back, please and thank you".

 Now update the menu in `Program.cs` to allow users to update a room of their choosing.